 Detecting click fraud requires a real understanding of how criminals generate fake clicks, and the steps they take to avoid detection.
 As an example, a common technique used by click fraud gangs is to create a bot (software) using a tool called “Puppeteer Extra”, and programming it to visit their websites to click on the ads.
 Puppeteer Extra is designed to simulate a human, and it goes through great lengths to hide the fact it’s a piece of software running on a server.
 To further disguise the click fraud scam, the criminals route the bot through anonymous residential proxies, causing the bot to further resemble a genuine internet user browsing the internet from home.

 Figuring out how to detect the above scenario is challenging, and most advertisers don’t have the skills and resources to build their own click fraud detection software.
 It’s much simpler (and cheaper!) to use a click fraud detection service like Polygraph to do the heavy lifting for you.
-Polygraph tell you which of your ad clicks are fraudulent, why they’re fraudulent, when the click happened, and who did it.
+Polygraph tells you which of your ad clicks are fraudulent, why they’re fraudulent, when the click happened, and who did it.
 Polygraph also tell you which of your ad keywords are being targeted by criminals, so you can remove them from your ad campaigns to avoid further click fraud.

 How to get click fraud refunds from Microsoft Ads?

-Microsoft Ads need to know the dates and times of the fake clicks, why you think the clicks are fraudulent, and the IP addresses associated with the fraud.
+Microsoft Ads needs to know the dates and times of the fake clicks, why you think the clicks are fraudulent, and the IP addresses associated with the fraud.
 You should also include the IDs of the affected campaigns, and which of your ad keywords were targeted.

 Polygraph automatically generates this information for you, downloadable as a CSV, making it simple for you to request a refund.